lfurtkevicova/gislab-my-notes/docs/terms.rst

 *Chroot*

+*GUI*
+   *Graphical User Interface*

+*I386, x86*
+   ordinary platform, 32-bit microprocessor

+*IA64*
+   platform, 64-bit microprocessor

 *IP address*
    *Internet Protocol address*, numerical identifier assigned to each device participating in a computer network that uses the Internet Protocol for communication, it is 32-bit numeric address written as four numbers ``0.0.0.0`` separated by periods, each number can be zero to 255, it is assigned as part of connecting to a network

+*ISO*
+   an archive file of an optical disc, image file is a snapshot of the data and layout of a CD or DVD, saved in ISO-9660 format, widely used for storing CD content

 *MAC address*
    *Media Access Control address*, kind of serial number assigned to every